 - 8. Prior to determining this Instrument, the Authority advertised its intention to undertake an investigation in relation to open-angle glaucoma in the Government Notices Gazette of 7 May 2019, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
 The Authority invited submissions from the Repatriation Commission, the Military Rehabilitation and Compensation Commission, organisations and persons referred to in section 196E of the VEA, and any person having expertise in the field.
 No submissions were received for consideration by the Authority in relation to the investigation. - 9.
 On 24 December 2020, the Authority wrote to organisations representing veterans, service personnel and their dependants regarding the proposed Instrument and the medical-scientific material considered by the Authority.
-This letter emphasised the deletion of factors relating to having non-intraocular surgery to the affected eye in the one month before the clinical onset of open-angle glaucoma and having non-intraocular surgery to the affected eye in the one month before the clinical worsening of open-angle glaucoma.
+This letter emphasised the deletion of factors relating to having non-intraocular surgery to the affected eye in the one month before the clinical onset of open-angle glaucoma, having Cushing's syndrome within the 12 months before the clinical onset of open-angle glaucoma, having non-intraocular surgery to the affected eye in the one month before the clinical worsening of open-angle glaucoma and having Cushing's syndrome within the 12 months before the clinical worsening of open-angle glaucoma.
 The Authority provided an opportunity to the organisations to make representations in relation to the proposed Instrument prior to its determination.
 No submissions were received for consideration by the Authority.
 No changes were made to the proposed Instrument following this consultation process.